Job Description for President

 • President’s role and responsibilities in running a PTA

-• Duties of each officer and chairman
+• Duties of each officer and chair

 • California State PTA policies, procedures and resources